DavidHe1127/Mr.He_HandBook/DevOps/AWS/ELB/README.md

 When you enable `Connection Draining` on a load balancer, any back-end instances that you deregister will complete requests that are in progress before deregistration.
 Likewise, if a back-end instance fails health checks, the load balancer will not send any new requests to the unhealthy instance but will allow existing requests to complete.

+Connection Draining is also integrated with Auto Scaling.
+When Connection Draining is enabled, Auto Scaling will wait for outstanding requests to complete before terminating instances.

 ### Pre-warming

 ELB will not try to queue up reqs to be handled when it's at its capacity which resulting in `503` errors.
 If traffic goes up over time, ELB will keep up with such demand and handles reqs correctly.
 That said, when hefty traffic is hitting ELB at a rate that is higher than ELB can scale to meet it, contact AWS to enable pre-warming.